Losses from Margin Calls

 What is margin trading?

+Margin trading allows an investor to buy more securities than you could with your own capital alone.
 Trading “on margin” means you’re investing with money you borrowed from your brokerage firm.
 For example, if you have $100,000 invested with your brokerage firm, you can offer those investments as collateral for a loan.
 Investors use margin accounts to leverage their investments and increase their purchasing power.
+While this strategy can amplify gains, it also exposes investors to higher levels of risk.

 What is a margin call?

 If the margin account’s equity drops below the maintenance margin level, a margin call will be made, forcing you to bring it back up to the required amount immediately.
-Investors who cannot satisfy margin calls can have large portions of their accounts liquidated.
+To meet the call, you must either deposit more funds or sell securities.
+Investors who cannot satisfy margin calls may have large portions of their accounts liquidated in order to satisfy the margin call.

 Is margin trading a wise investment?